bernhardAxonIvy/doc/source/concepts/testing/process-testing.rst

 ---------------

 At this point you should already know how to create working processes.
-Because software tends to evolve over the years and might experience breaking changes, you should assure its integrity with process tests.
+Because software tends to evolve over the years and might receive breaking changes, you should assure its integrity with process tests.
 As the name implies those tests are meant to run through your processes and act like a user might interact with them.
 By ensuring that the functionality still works the same way and does not change accidentally, these tests prevent you from introducing bugs and errors in your processes.

 Setup Test Project
 ~~~~~~~~~~~~~~~~~~